thomass171/tcp-22/README.md

 There was a kind of breaking change in the API after Java 8.
 Still needs care about Java 9 limitation for C# conversion.

+## Material
+This is in most parts just a recap of well known issues in 3D graphics.

+As long as no (or just the default) shader are used, the appearance of material is defined by a few properties.

+Unshaded (basic) material is the most simple.
+A pixel has just the color of the object.
+Light has no effect.

+For shading the are two options, flat and smooth shading.
+Unfortunately model formats like AC and GLTF have no explicit property for the shading type.
+AC just has a 'shaded' flag, GLTF the extension "KHR_materials_unlit" (ie. no light effects).

+And a model doesn't necessarily contain normals.
+So what we do during import of a model is to analyse the geometry (eg. by ACs 'cease'), possibly calculate normals and than have the simple decision (in DefaultMaterialFactory) for shaded objects:
+  * hasNormals -> smooth shaded
+  * !hasNormals -> flat shaded (the shader might calculate the surface normal from vertices)

+### flat shading
+a.k.a. (per) fragment shading.
+The same color is set for all pixel of a fragment.
+The effective normal value is the average of the normals of the fragment vertices.

+### smooth shading
+Smooth shading typically has the best visual ...
+The effective normal is interpolated between the vertex normals.

+### visual edges
+Depending on the geometry edges should be visible (eg. a cube) or not visible (a sphere).
+Visual edges highly depend on the geometry and whether split shared vertices with different normals are used.

+Visible edges can be gained with flat shading, even though the resulting fragment might be too dark or bright.
+This depends on the normal values and whether shared vertices are used.
+If shared vertices are split and the normals are fitting the fragment will be good looking.
+But in that case also smooth shading is an option.

+Non visible edges is the typical result of smooth shading where the vertex normals are correct and no shared vertices are used.

+Flat or smooth shading should be specified as part of the model, because only the model designer knowns how the normals were built.

 ## Shader
 Each platform seems to have its own special idea how to handle shader (at least ThreeJS and JME have) and which GLSL versions are supported.